Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-Here we apply finite-temperature auxiliary-field quantum Monte Carlo (AFMC) on a spatial lattice to study the thermodynamic properties of the homogeneous UFG.
-In particular, we focus on understanding the nature of pairing correlations in the vicinity of the superfluid critical temperature $T_c$.
-Our calculations differ from previous AFMC calculations~\cite{Magierski2009, Bulgac2008, Drut2013-2} in that we do not use a spherical cutoff in momentum space, but include the complete first Brillouin zone as our single-particle model space, and extrapolate to zero imaginary time step.
-Furthermore, we perform our calculations in the canonical ensemble of fixed particle number, allowing us to compute a model-independent pairing gap from the staggering of the energy in particle number.
-Our results also include the heat capacity, as well as the condensate fraction and static spin susceptibility.
+Here we apply finite-temperature auxiliary-field quantum Monte Carlo (AFMC) on a lattice to study the thermodynamic properties of the homogeneous UFG.
+Our calculations differ from previous AFMC calculations~\cite{Magierski2009, Bulgac2008, Wlazlowski2013} in that (i) we do not use a spherical cutoff in the single-particle momentum space, but include the complete first Brillouin zone, leading to qualitatively different results, (ii) we use the canonical ensemble of fixed particle number, allowing the direct computation of a model-independent pairing gap from the staggering of energy in particle number without the need for numerically difficult analytic continuation, (iii) we extrapolate to zero imaginary time step, and (iv) we calculate the heat capacity, which is challenging to compute in quantum Monte Carlo simulations.
+We also present results for the condensate fraction and static spin susceptibility.

-We find that signatures of a pseudogap above the experimental value of $T_c$ are reduced in our results.
-In particular, the spin susceptibility shows a suppression at lower temperatures than previously reported in lattice simulations of the UFG with similar densities and lattice sizes, and the energy-staggering gap does not differ significantly from zero at temperatures greater than the condensation temperature.
+Our calculations are done for a small but finite filling factor of $\nu \simeq 0.06$.
+We use finite-size scaling of the condensate fraction to determine a critical temperature of $T_c \simeq 0.130(15)T_{F}$ at this finite density.
+We find that the model-independent pairing gap vanishes at temperatures larger than $T_c$, and thus does not show pseudogap effects, in contrast to the conclusions of Refs.~\cite{Magierski2009, Bulgac2008}.
+The spin susceptibility shows a moderate suppression above $T_c$ and below a spin-gap temperature of $T^* \lesssim0.17\,T_F$, in contrast to the value of $T^* \simeq 0.25\,T_F$ found in Ref.~\cite{ Wlazlowski2013}.